Below is the list of areas with class suspensions on Tuesday, September 23, due to Super Typhoon Nando (Ragasa) and the southwest monsoon.

 Up to moderate seas over the following coastal waters:

-• Up to 2.5 m: The eastern seaboards of Albay and Sorsogon; the remaining seaboard of Camarines Sur; the northern and eastern seaboards of Northern Samar and Eastern Samar; the seaboards of Kalayaan Islands and Palawan; the remaining seaboards of Calamian Islands and Occidental Mindoro; the southern seaboard of Quezon and Marinduque; the northern seaboard of Romblon; the northwestern seaboard of Burias Island.
+• Up to 2.5 m: The northern and eastern seaboards of Polillo Islands, Bicol Region, and Northern Samar; the seaboards of Kalayaan Islands and Palawan; the remaining seaboards of Calamian Islands and Occidental Mindoro; the southern seaboard of Quezon and Marinduque; the northern seaboard of Romblon; the northwestern seaboard of Burias Island.

 • Mariners of motorbancas and similarly-sized vessels are advised to take precautionary measures while venturing out to sea and, if possible, avoid navigation under these conditions.